-This guide will help you set up Partner postbacks and how to troubleshoot them.
+This guide will help to set up Partner postbacks and teach you how to troubleshoot common issues.

 For a cheat sheet on how to setup Partner Postbacks from a variety of third-party platforms click here.

 What is a Partner Postback?